rajesh-nitc/multi-tier-webapp-gcp/README.md

 gcp account

 ## Getting Started
-This project has been decrecated and may be used for reference purpose
+This project has been decrecated and could be used for reference purpose